nextauthjs/next-auth/README.md

   "dev": "NODE_ENV=development node index.js",
   "build": "next build",
   "start": "node index.js"
-},
+}
 ````

+## Pages

+You will need to create following pages under `./pages/auth` in your project:

+* index.js // Sign In
+* error.js // Error handling
+* check-email.js // Check email prompt
+* callback.js // Callback page for Single Page Apps

+You can [find examples of these](https://github.com/iaincollins/next-auth/tree/master/example) included which you can copy and paste into your project.

 ## Configuration

-Configuration of NextAuth in can be split across three files to make it easier to understand and manage.
+Configuration can be split across three files to make it easier to understand and manage.

 You can copy over the following configuration files into the root of your project to get started: